Detroit Red Wings: Superstar acquisitions and more success (1999–2006)

-The following season, the Red Wings appeared to be poised to win a third consecutive Stanley Cup when they acquired three-time top blueliner Chris Chelios from his hometown Chicago Blackhawks in March 1999.
+The following season, the Red Wings appeared to be poised to win a third consecutive Stanley Cup when they acquired three-time Norris Trophy winner Chris Chelios from his hometown Chicago Blackhawks in March 1999.
 Also acquired at the trade deadline were defenseman Ulf Samuelsson, winger Wendel Clark, and goaltender Bill Ranford.
-Despite high aspirations, however, Detroit would end up losing in the Western Conference semi-finals to Colorado in six games.
+Despite high aspirations, however, Detroit would end up losing in the conference semifinals to Colorado in six games.
 In 2000, the Red Wings would finish second in the Central Division.
-Just like the previous season, however, they would lose to the Avalanche in the Western Conference semi-finals.
+Just like the previous season, however, they would lose to the Avalanche in the Western Conference semifinals.

 In 2001, Detroit, the NHL's second-best team in the regular season, were upset in the playoffs by the Los Angeles Kings.
 During the ensuing off-season, the team acquired goaltender Dominik Hasek (the defending Vezina Trophy winner) and forwards Luc Robitaille and Brett Hull.
 Russian prospect Pavel Datsyuk also joined the team.
-Strengthened by the additions, the Red Wings posted the league's best record in the 2001–02 regular season and defeated Colorado in seven games in the Western Conference finals after beating the Vancouver Canucks and St. Louis Blues in rounds one and two.
+Strengthened by the additions, the Red Wings posted the league's best record in the 2001–02 regular season and defeated Colorado in seven games in the conference finals after beating the Vancouver Canucks and St. Louis Blues in rounds one and two.
 The Red Wings then went on to capture another Stanley Cup, in five games, over the Carolina Hurricanes, with Nicklas Lidstrom winning the Conn Smythe Trophy as the playoffs' MVP.
 Bowman and Hasek both retired after the season.

-The off-season saw the Red Wings promote associate coach Dave Lewis to the head coach position after Bowman's retirement.
+The 2002 off-season saw the Red Wings promote associate coach Dave Lewis to the head coach position after Bowman's retirement.
 In the market for a new starting goaltender after Hasek's retirement, they signed Curtis Joseph from the Toronto Maple Leafs to a three-year, $24 million deal.
 Also new to the lineup was highly touted Swedish prospect Henrik Zetterberg.
 The Red Wings finished the season second in the Western Conference, which pitted them in the 2003 playoffs against the seventh-seeded Mighty Ducks of Anaheim.
-The Mighty Ducks shocked the hockey world when they swept the Red Wings in four games en route to a Finals appearance.
+The Mighty Ducks shocked the ice hockey world when they swept the Red Wings in four games en route to a Stanley Cup Final appearance.